Powell: A stronger job market is key to combating inequality

 Powell said the the Fed would continue to deploy all its financial tools to help “get back as quickly as we can to a tight labor market.”
 And he reiterated his belief that Congress must avoid withdrawing its own rescue efforts too quickly or else the most disadvantaged households would disproportionately suffer.

 The chairman’s remarks to a House committee came on the second day of his semi-annual testimony to Congress on monetary policy.
-As he had on Tuesday to the Senate Banking Committee, Powell stressed that the Fed would keep its benchmark interest rate, which influences many business and household loans, at a record low near zero and make full use of the numerous lending programs it has unveiled since the coronavirus struck.
+As he had on Tuesday to the Senate Banking Committee, Powell stressed that the Fed would keep its benchmark interest rate, which influences many business and household loans, near zero and make full use of the numerous lending programs it has unveiled since the coronavirus struck.

+Asked what might cause the Fed to change its projection that rates won’t be raised until after 2022, Powell said: “This is the largest economic shock to hit our economy in living memory.
+It looks like it will be the deepest recession.
+It may not turn out to be a very long run.
+But it will take some time” to get all the millions who have been laid off back to work.

+“We want to get back to 3.5% (unemployment) and wages going up the most for people at the low end of the wage spectrum,” Powell said.
+“We want to get back to that as soon as we possibly can, and we will be using our tools to do that.”

 Democrats pressed Powell to endorse a widening of the congressional support, including lengthening the period for enhanced unemployment benefits and providing more support for state and local governments.